What is Buttocks Augmentation Surgery

 Buttocks augmentation is a cosmetic surgical procedure designed to curve or shape the buttocks for a firmer, well-proportioned backside.
 Whether you wish to increase volume, enhance symmetry, or perhaps upgrade the shape of your buttocks, the surgical procedure will boost definition as well as enhance general body proportions.

-The Consultation: Discussing Your Goals
+Buttocks Augmentation: Discussing Your Goals

 Remember to ask all the questions you have concerning the surgical procedure.
-Understanding as much as you can about your alternatives, risks and benefits is vital to making an informed decision.
+Understanding as much as you can about your alternatives, risks, and benefits is vital to making an informed decision.

 The surgery stretches the tissues, and this can be very painful.
-This is particularly the case when the implants are placed under or below the muscle.
+This is particularly the case when the implants placed under or below the muscle.
 You will experience the greatest pain within the first 48 hours, but improves with each day and is fairly alleviated by pain medications.
 Despite the initial soreness, most women claim that they are highly pleased with the outcomes of the surgery.

 Expect to stay in bed for 24 hours following surgery.

-Pain medications usually are prescribed to deal with the discomfort, but, after about 5 – 7 days it will be easier to move and start walking and sitting a lot more at ease.
+Pain medications usually prescribed to deal with the discomfort, but, after about 5 – 7 days it will be easier to move and start walking and sitting a lot more at ease.

 - Rest is essential to the recovery process, so do so whenever possible following your procedure.
 Consume a good amount of fluids, and ensure that you take the doctor’s prescribed medications.

-Very likely, it will be possible to resume gentle, quite work within a couple of days to weeks following butt implants surgery.
+Very likely, it will be possible to resume gentle, quiet work within a couple of days to weeks following butt implants surgery.
 You must still stay away from physical exertion for a number of weeks, subject to the advice of your doctor.

 - The stitches will come out within a week to ten days, but swelling may persist, steadily subsiding over several weeks.
 As the swelling decreases, the results will become a lot more obvious.

-Your Operation: What to expect?
+Buttocks Augmentation: What to expect?

 The operation typically takes about 2 to 3 hours to complete.
-The duration of the procedure will depend on the technique used, the position of the implants, the patient’s anatomy, and the type of anesthesia that is used.
+The duration of the procedure will depend on the technique used, the position of the implants, the patient’s anatomy, and the type of anesthesia used.

 An additional complication is that the implants could leak, or break.
 However, this incident is rare.

 All surgical procedures include certain levels of risk.
-The risks of undergoing buttock implant surgery may include infection, bleeding, unsatisfactory results, adverse reaction to anesthesia, and the need for second or even third procedure.
+The risks of undergoing buttock implant surgery may include infection, bleeding, unsatisfactory results, adverse reaction to anesthesia, and the need for a second or even third procedure.